-- Click Apply button to save the changes in Security Groups. - Click Refresh button to load the latest configuration.
-For example, when you work with two Quantum Maestro Orchestrators for redundancy, and you change the configuration on another Quantum Maestro Orchestrator. - You use the drag-and-drop action on the Security Appliance and port objects. - When you hover the mouse cursor over a Security Appliance object, the tooltip shows the Security Appliance ID in the Security Group, Appliance Serial Number and the corresponding Downlink port.
+- Click the Apply button to save the changes in Security Groups. - Click the Refresh button to load the latest configuration.
+For example, when you work with two Quantum Maestro Orchestrators for redundancy, and you change the configuration on another Quantum Maestro Orchestrator. - You use the drag-and-drop action on the Security Appliance and port objects. - When you hover the mouse cursor over a Security Appliance object, the tooltip shows the Security Appliance ID in the Security Group, Appliance Serial Number, and the corresponding Downlink port.

 Applicable configuration procedures are provided below.
+See "Workflow for Configuring Security Groups" on page 40.